returaj/returaj.github.io/_pages/about.md

   - /about.html
 ---

 Previously I was working as a Software Engineer at Yahoo!
 Japan, Tokyo.
 At Yahoo Japan, I was fortunate to work on various topics on big data science and text classification.
 I completed my Bachelor's degree in Electrical Engineering at IIT Hyderabad.
-I was mentored by [Prof. Soumya Jana](https://iith.ac.in/~jana/#) for my bachelor's project on multiple target tracking.
+I did my bachelor's project on multiple target tracking.

-Currently I am focusing on how multi-agents can collaborate to complete a task.
+Currently I am trying to understand the fundamentals of reinforcement learning.

-If you are also interested in reinforcement learning or multi-agents collaboration, I would be really happy to work with you!!
+If you are also interested in reinforcement learning or multi-agents collaboration or robotics, I would be really happy to work with you!!